sahil-1234/Easy_Manage/easy_manage/frontend/README.md

 ### `npm start`

-Runs the app in the development mode.\
+Runs the app in the dev